w3f/Grants-Program/applications/Syncra.md

 ### How does it work?

-The traits with default implementations consists of:
+The traits with default implementations consist of:

 - **Votes** - trait that provides 3 basic methods that allow to get voting power for of an address and delegate votes.
 The default implementation is done with combination of PSP22 token.
 However, **Votes** can represent any type of the "strategy" (for example PSP34-based).
 - **Governor** - extends **Votes** and **AccessControl**.
 The base for the DAO.
 Provides proposal creation and execution functionalities.